akrisanov/akrisanov.github.io/content/pages/about.md

 Collaborative software, data processing, applied AI, and fintech are my main areas of interest.

-I'm currently a [CTO at planfact.io](/planfact) SaaS, helping the company to scale its engineering team and processes for the next stage of growth.
+I'm currently a [CTO at planfact.io](/planfact), helping the company to scale its engineering team and processes for the next stage of growth.

 ## Past work